mathemaudio/ocular/README.md

 ![result](https://raw.githubusercontent.com/shalmu/ocular/master/example_result.png)

-Now each unit shows the code itself, which can be very useful when you have many tests.
+Now each unit shows the code, which is very demonstrative, especially when you have many tests and you want to know which "ok" relates to which piece of code.